G Men

 G Men is a 1935 Warner Bros. crime film starring James Cagney, Ann Dvorak, Margaret Lindsay and Lloyd Nolan in his film debut.
 According to Variety, the movie was one of the top-grossing films of 1935.
 The supporting cast features Robert Armstrong and Barton MacLane.

 G Men was made as part of a deliberate attempt by the Warners to counteract what many political and business leaders claimed was a disturbing trend of glorifying criminals in the early 1930s gangster film genre.
 Although the gangster films were typically presented as moral indictments of organized crime where the criminal protagonist inevitably died, they nevertheless depicted a life of freedom, power and luxury enjoyed by gangsters in the midst of a real-life economic crisis.
 Foremost of these films were Little Caesar, the original Scarface, and perhaps the most memorable, The Public Enemy, in which Cagney portrayed street tough Tom Powers, the role that catapulted him to stardom.
 What was deemed most objectionable about these films was that law enforcement was typically portrayed as either impotent in the face of crime, or, as with Public Enemy, akin to a derelict and largely absentee father shirking his duty.
 Based on this interpretation, G Men supplanted the criminal protagonist with the heroic federal police officer.

 Most prints of this film include a brief prologue added at the beginning for the 1949 re-release (on the FBI's 25th anniversary).
 This scene depicts a senior agent (played by David Brian) introducing a screening of the film to a group of FBI recruits so that they may learn about the Bureau's history.

 Plot

-One year after graduation, New York City lawyer James "Brick" Davis (James Cagney) has no clients because he refuses to compromise with his ideals and integrity.
-His friend Eddie Buchanan (Regis Toomey) tries to recruit him as a federal agent or "G Man" (government man), but Davis is unsure.
+One year after graduation, New York City lawyer James "Brick" Davis has no clients because he refuses to compromise with his ideals and integrity.
+His friend Eddie Buchanan tries to recruit him as a federal agent or "G Man" (government man), but Davis is unsure.
 However, when Buchanan is killed while trying to arrest a gangster, Davis changes his mind, determined to bring the killer to justice.
-He bids farewell to his mentor, "Mac" MacKay (William Harrigan), a mob boss who financed his education to keep Davis on the right side of the law.
-He bids farewell to Jean Morgan (Ann Dvorak), the star of MacKay's nightclub who has feelings for Davis.
+He bids farewell to his mentor, "Mac" MacKay, a mob boss who financed his education to keep Davis on the right side of the law.
+He bids farewell to Jean Morgan, the star of MacKay's nightclub who has feelings for Davis.